open-marketplace/open-marketplace/README.md

 BitBag is a Software House working on digital commerce projects on top of best open-source technologies, such as Sylius, Shopware, Pimcore, Symfony and Vue Storefront.
 We work with worldwide companies who see eCommerce as an important factor of their strategy.

-If you are one of those merchants and need help within the above-mentioned technology stack, contact us directly.
+If you think we could help your business within the above-mentioned technology stack, contact us directly.
 We could be the right people to do the job.
-You can fill the form on [this site](https://bitbag.io/contact-us/) or send us an e-mail at hello@bitbag.io.
+Fill the form on [this site](https://bitbag.io/contact-us/) or send us an e-mail at hello@bitbag.io.

 ## License